NotSoToxic/Custom-Discord-Bot/README.md

 | `api_key` | `string` | **Required**.
 Your API key |

 #### For Music Commands
-The Music Coammand coode runs solely on autode so the api's used are linked using autocode.
+The Music Coammand code runs solely on autode so the api's used are linked using autocode.
 ```http
   https://autocode.com